Here are some web sites that have health information especially prepared for seniors.

 This site contains information on health, finances, leisure and advocacy for people 50 years and older.

-The Department of Health and Human Services/Administration on Aging website is designed to assist older people and their families or caregivers to quickly obtain information on a variety of aging-related topics and government-sponsored programs.
+The Department of Health and Human Services, Administration for Community Living website is designed to assist older people and their families or caregivers to obtain information on age-related government-sponsored programs.

 Centers for Medicare & Medicaid